September 02, 2020

 Rapid Recovery of Business Operations

 Many modern server backup solutions offer a capability known as “instant recovery.”
 Here’s how it works: The backup server takes snapshots of physical or virtual servers, which are stored locally and replicated to the cloud.
 If a ransomware attack takes down a primary server, a clean backup “image” is mounted as a virtual machine on the backup device or in the cloud.
 This allows normal business operations to continue while the primary server is being restored, reducing costly downtime to minutes rather than hours or even days.
-Datto’s Instant Virtualization enables this type of recovery.
+Datto’s Instant Virtualization functionality for BCDR enables this type of recovery.

 Point-In-Time Rollback for Servers, Endpoints, and Cloud-Based Apps